POLITICAL PHILOSOPHY FOR AUSTRALIA +

 The Philosophy of Common Sense

-(1) utilitarianism (greatest good for greatest number);
+(1) utilitarianism (the greatest long term good for the greatest possible number);

 (2) subsidiarity (decentralisation of government services);